nanxstats/tinytopics/docs/articles/benchmark.md

     python3 examples/benchmark.py
     ```

-Let’s compare the topic model training speed on CPU vs. GPU.
-We will
+In this article, we compare the topic model training speed on CPU
-compare the training time under combinations of:
+vs. GPU on mainstream consumer hardware.
+We will compare the time
+consumed under combinations of the three key parameters defining the
+problem size:

 - Number of documents (`n`).
-- Vocabulary size (`m`).
+- Number of terms or vocabulary size (`m`).
 - Number of topics (`k`).

 Experiment environment: